 In each of Minnesota's 87 counties, a County Attorney is elected to handle numerous criminal and civil legal responsibilities.

 The Clay County Attorney is an elected official whose term of office is 4 years or until a successor qualifies.
 The County Attorney must be licensed to practice law in the State of Minnesota and must take an oath before beginning duties, which is filed with the Clay County Recorder's Office.
+The duties and powers of the County Attorney's Office authorized by Minnesota State Law are found in Chapter 388 of the Minnesota Statutes.

 Assistant County Attorneys